0xharib/0xharib.github.io/_posts/2023-01-19-edtech-in-the-diamond-age.md

 date: 2023-01-20 00:00:00
 type: post
 parent_id: '0'
-published: false
+published: true
 password: ''
-status: draft
+status: published
 categories:
 - geekery
 - scifi
 - software
+- edtech
-tags: ['geekery','scifi', 'software']
+tags: ['geekery','scifi', 'software', 'edtech']
 excerpt: How AI will manifest Neal Stephenson's Diamond Age and redefine EdTech
 ---

 ## 4 Obviously

-I recently met my nephew on a Saturday morning in the midst of having to complete his weekly math homework.
+I recently met my nephew on a Saturday morning in the midst of his weekend math homework session.
 He sat down with a worksheet and within seconds pronounced that he was done.
 This is what he'd written.

-!()
+!({{ site.baseurl }}/assets/images/2023/obvious.png)

 Irrespective of how much student teacher ratios are improved, curriculum delivery today (including homework) isn't customized to the learning style & capabilities of each individual, making the source material prone to becoming either too challenging or too boring.